OlivierLD/raspberry-coffee/FONA/README.md

 The second approach does not require an Arduino, I find it more interesting, as none of the real-time capabilities provided by an Arduino are required in the FONA context.

-See an example of a client in `fona.manager.sample.InteractiveFona.java`.
-It requires the client to implement the `fona.manager.FONAClient` interface, mostly for the callbacks.
+See an example of a client in `fona.pi4jmanager.sample.InteractiveFona.java`.
+It requires the client to implement the `fona.pi4jmanager.FONAClient` interface, mostly for the callbacks.

+##### December 2017
+Adding the possibility to access the FONA from the `LibRxTx` API.
+This would allow other machines than the Raspberry PI to access the FONA.

+This is a Work In Progress.

 ### What Serial port, UART or another one?
  To use `/dev/ttyAMA0`, you need to disable the Serial Shell (from `raspi-config`).